panda3d/panda3d-docs/programming/shaders/shader-basics.rst

       myModel.set_shader_input("tint", LVector4(1.0, 0.5, 0.5, 1.0));

-The method ``set_shader_input()`` stores data that can be accessed by the shader.
-It is possible to store data of type ``Texture``, ``NodePath``, and any vector object.
+The method :meth:`.NodePath.set_shader_input()` stores data that can be accessed by the shader.
+It is possible to store data of type :class:`.Texture`, :class:`.NodePath`, and any vector object.

-The data that you store using ``set_shader_input()`` isn't necessarily used by the shader.
+The data that you store using :meth:`~.NodePath.set_shader_input()` isn't necessarily used by the shader.
 Instead, the values are stored in the node, but unless the shader explicitly asks for them, they will sit unused.
 So the example above simply stores the vector, but it is up to the shader whether or not it is interested in a data item labeled "tint".

-To fetch data that was supplied using ``set_shader_input()``, the shader must use the appropriate parameter name.
-See the
+To fetch data that was supplied using :meth:`~.NodePath.set_shader_input()`, the shader must use the appropriate parameter name.
-:ref:`list of possible Cg shader inputs <list-of-possible-cg-shader-inputs>`, many of which refer to the data that was stored using ``set_shader_input()``.
+See the :ref:`list of possible Cg shader inputs <list-of-possible-cg-shader-inputs>`, many of which refer to the data that was stored using :meth:`~.NodePath.set_shader_input()`.

 Shader Inputs propagate down the scene graph, and accumulate as they go.
 For example, if you store ``set_shader_input("x", 1)`` on a node, and